webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 that in [the article on cube maps](webgpu-cube-maps.html)

 A "2d-array" is an array of 2d textures.
 You can then choose which texture of the array to access in your shader.
-They commonly used for terrain rendering among other things.
+They are commonly used for terrain rendering among other things.

 A "cube-array" is an array of cube textures.

-Each type of texture has it's own corresponding type in WGSL.
+Each type of texture has its own corresponding type in WGSL.

 * "1d": `texture_1d` or `texture_storage_1d`